gyrogovernance/science/docs/Findings/Analysis_Monodromy.md

 - **Consistency**: Both are consistent slices of the same toroidal anatomy

 #### 4.7.3 Implications for Fine-Structure Constant
-The geometry-only relation α̂ = δ_BU⁴/m_p with measured δ_BU yields a prediction that is +3.19×10⁻⁴ high relative to CODATA.
+The geometry-only relation α̂ = δ_BU⁴/ m_a with measured δ_BU yields a prediction that is +3.19×10⁻⁴ high relative to CODATA.
 This tiny surplus plausibly represents the first fixed correction from coupling to larger toroidal/commutator sectors.
-Until this correction is derived from pure geometry, δ_BU⁴/m_p remains the best zeroth-order prediction.
+Until this correction is derived from pure geometry, δ_BU⁴/ m_a remains the best zeroth-order prediction.

 ## 5. Hierarchical Structure of Monodromy